tobiasbiegert/study_projects/seminar_cognitive_automobiles_and_robots/README.md

 - [Predicting_Future_Behavior_of_Road_Users.pdf](https://github.com/tobiasbiegert/study_projects/blob/main/seminar_cognitive_automobiles_and_robots/Predicting_Future_Behaviour_of_Road_Users.pdf): The seminar paper document.

-## Project Description

-[Provide a brief description of your seminar paper project.
-Explain the objectives, the main topics covered in the paper, and any key insights or findings.]

 ## Purpose

 - This seminar paper aims to explore and analyze the state-of-the-art in predicting the future behavior of road users, providing an overview of different architectures.